SouradiptoC/CodonU/CodonU/vizualizer/README.md

 Plots ENc curve from given fasta file

-- `handle`: handle to the file, or the filename as a string
+- `handle`: Handle to the file, or the filename as a string
 - `genetic_table_num`: Genetic table number for codon table
 - `min_len_threshold`: Minimum length of nucleotide sequence to be considered as gene
 - `organism_name`: Name of organism (optional)